engineyard/ey-docs/pages/ssh-windows.md

-# Adding SSH keys to AppCloud from Windows
+# Adding SSH keys to Cloud from Windows

 On Windows there are a number of ways to create an SSH keypair, including RailsInstaller, PuTTY, and Cygwin.
 Engine Yard supports the RailsInstaller